 - No baggie shorts, they just look bigger in a photo.

-- Hats can help to tame crazy hair, but also cast a shadow on the face.
+- Running hats can help to tame crazy hair, but also cast a shadow on the face.

 - Headbands: Ladies this one tool alone can prevent the crazy hair photo which makes you look more disheveled than excited.
 As many folks point out, you do your hair for any other good photo…do it here too!
 A braid, a bun, a clean ponytail.